Does Ouster (OUST) Pay a Dividend? (2026)

 Does Ouster (OUST) pay a dividend?

-Ouster (OUST) currently returns little or nothing as a dividend.
+No. There is no dividend on OUST in our data and the yield is 0%.
 OUST trades at a high multiple of trailing sales (roughly mid-teens times revenue), reflecting expectations of continued rapid growth rather than current earnings.
 The combination of accelerating revenue, improving margins, and a strong cash position is offset by ongoing losses and share dilution.
 Figures are approximate and as of May 2026.

 The bottom line on the OUST dividend